So Deep You’ll Dig It!

 Royal Gorge, a Massive Granite Splendor

 One of the deepest gorges in Colorado, the Royal Gorge is approximately 10 miles long with the Arkansas River running through it with granite walls towering over 1,000 feet.
 The gorge was created some three million years ago when a trickle of water first began to slowly carve a canyon out of the solid granite bedrock.
-Today, the trickle is the raging Arkansas, one of America’s longest rivers.
-And, the masterpiece continues to carve the depth of the river at about a foot every 2,500 years.
+That trickle is now the raging Arkansas, one of America’s longest rivers.
+The Arkansas river continues to carve its' depth at a rate of about a foot every 2,500 years.

 The Royal Gorge is considered a world wonder with its rare red granite formations and has been referred to as the Grand Canyon of the Arkansas by the first American Explorers.
 The width at the bottom of the gorge is no more than 40 to 50 feet.

 A Landmark Three Hundred Million Years in the Making

 Did you know some of the earliest and largest dinosaurs roamed the Royal Gorge Region over 100 million years ago?
 One of these residents was the brontosaurus, among the largest of all the earth’s inhabitants.
 This was the original “Jurassic Park!”

 Noted paleontologists have discovered some of the most complete dinosaur remains less than three miles from the Royal Gorge Bridge.
 Dating from 100-200 million years ago, fossil bones found here include the allosaurus, stegosaurus, and comptosaurus.

 The story of how the Royal Gorge was discovered is as compelling as how the Royal Gorge Bridge was built.
 The first to visit were Native American Indians, who hunted and camped in sheltered canyons and mountain parks of this Colorado region.